 - The CARES Act does not provide any relief or protection for mortgages that aren’t federally backed.
 However, many lenders are providing assistance programs to help homeowners affected by coronavirus.
 We recommend you contact your lender to determine what options may be available to you.

 - Similar to the guidance above, be sure to understand the trade-offs of your options, such as when you may need to pay back postponed payments, how interest or fees might accrue, and the potential effect on credit reporting.

-The CARES Act automatically suspends payments for federally held student loans through Sept.
-30, 2020, with no interest accruing during the suspension period.
+The federal government automatically deferred federally held student loan payments through Dec.
+31, 2020, with no interest accruing during the suspension period.